 The First Deemster, His Honour The Deemster Doyle in Association of Cosmetic Surgery & OTR v Bentley 2009 observed: “… as experienced counsel will be aware the law is sometimes a very blunt instrument to resolve disputes of this nature and I would encourage the parties if they had not already endeavoured to do so to endeavour to resolve their disputes through the mediation process.”

 This reflects a similar judicial approach in England and Wales: Mr Justice Coulson in CIP Properties (AIPT) Ltd v Galliford Try Infrastructure Ltd & Ors EWHC 3546 (TCC) (29 October 2014): “Even if the Court adopts all the various techniques for reducing the trial to a minimum…trials are often unwieldy and cost ineffective.
 Expert’s fees often account for a large proportion of the costs.
 A professional mediator, engaged at the right time in the process and in the right spirit of co-operation by the parties, will often be able to resolve the most intractable case and save everyone a good deal of money, time and effort”

-Engaging Chris to assist parties in resolving their differences will provide:
+Engaging a mediator to assist parties in resolving their differences will provide:

 - A flexible approach to the issues

 - A more cost-effective process than taking a case to Court

 - Where applicable, an opportunity to preserve the relationship between the parties

 - More certainty of outcome rather than a judgment issued by a court which might not suit any of the parties.